hxko/postgres-student_db-1/README.md

 # Student Database Insertion Script

+This poject is part of the FreeCodeCamp - Database Certification.

+## Task
-This Bash script is designed to automate the insertion of data from two CSV files (`courses.csv` and `students.csv`) into a PostgreSQL database named `students`.
+Create a Bash script designed to automate the insertion of data from two CSV files (`courses.csv` and `students.csv`) into a PostgreSQL database named `students`.
 The script performs various checks and inserts to ensure that the data is correctly populated in the database.

 ## Prerequisites